-Based on the blood gained from your finger we determine the Hemoglobin (Hb) and glucose levels in your blood.
+Based on the blood taken from your finger we determine the Hemoglobin (Hb) and glucose levels in your blood.
 The total cholesterol will be determined during the initial examination and at age 40.
-We have our own laboratory and therefore the results will directly be available.
+We have our own laboratory and therefore the results will immediately be available.

 Each medical examination includes an analysis of the urine you produce in our medical center to detect glucose, blood and protein.
 During the initial medical examination, an alcohol and drug test is also carried out.
-Alcohol and drugs tests are also performed during the re-examinations, if indicated.
+Alcohol and drugs tests are also performed during the re-examinations as required.

 Your eyesight is of course very important to be able to perform your function safely and efficiently.
 As a pilot, you will have to cope with factors that can affect your perception and interpretation.
 Examples include reduced oxygen tension at high altitude, night flights and fatigue.
 In addition, your eyesight decreases with age.

 During each examination, your acuity of vision is tested at 30-50 cm, 1 metre and 6 metres.
 If you wear glasses, we first measure without and then with your corrective glasses or contact lenses.
 The distance visual acuity requirement is 0.7 (6/9) or better in each eye.
 Both eyes must have a visual acuity of 1.0 (6/6) or better.

 On the basis of the digitally completed questionnaire, you will be subjected to an extensive physical examination.
 In addition to the mobility, coordination and balance of your body, your eyes, ears, abdomen, heart and lungs will also be examined for possible abnormalities.

 Additional examination depends on your age and whether you have a medical condition.
 In our center we can perform the following additional examinations: